Skip to content

 Consolidation outlook

-• Billing model: generative models are billed per token, rerank per search quantity, and embeddings by embedded tokens.
+• Generative models are billed per token, rerank per search quantity, and embeddings by embedded tokens.

-• Usage reporting: API responses expose billed token counts and the platform distinguishes trial and production key usage.
+• API responses expose billed token counts and the platform distinguishes trial and production key usage.

-• Spend controls: rate limits and key types are documented, but native allocation and optimization tooling is limited.
+• Rate limits and key types are documented, but native allocation and optimisation tooling is limited.

 Low